-My research interests cover the topics of Public Opinion, American Foreign Policy, Military Veterans, Social Identity, Political Behavior, Political Psychology, and Environmental Policy
+My research interests cover the topics of Public Opinion, Political Behavior, Political Psychology, American Foreign Policy, Military Veterans, and Social Identity.

 My broad research interests are in public opinion and political behavior.
 My dissertation examines how the amount and intensity of combat events experienced by military veterans affects their political opinions and behaviors.
 Specifically, I examine how combat experiences can lead to changes in veterans’ opinions on foreign policy, trust in government, and a shared sense of social identity.
 Both my dissertation and other research focuses on the ways that individuals react to the political world based on their daily life experiences and social identities.